BitPoet/JsonNativeField/README.md

 ## Configuration

-You can configure settings for date, date+time and text fields on the field's Input tab, e.g. min and max length, validation patterns, date and time input and output formats etc., settings for numeric field types are on the todo list.
+You can configure settings for every type of custom field (date, date+time, integer, float and text) on the field's Input tab, e.g. min and max length, validation patterns, date and time input and output formats etc.

 ## Known issues